-Mr. Cassidy is eligible to participate in our Severance Plan, which our Board adopted in December 2018.
-Under the Severance Plan, in the event the applicable executive officer's employment is terminated by us without

-"cause" or such executive officer resigns for "good reason" (as each such term is defined below) during the period commencing three months prior to a change in control and ending 12 months after a change in control of the company, such executive officer is entitled to receive (i) an amount equal to the sum of 12 months' base salary and 100% of such executive's target annual bonus, in each case, as in effect at the time of termination, payable in installments over the 12-month period following the termination date in accordance with our standard payroll policies, (ii) reimbursement for continued health, vision, and dental coverage through COBRA for such executive officer and such executive officer's spouse and dependents for a period of up to 12 months, and (iii) accelerated vesting of all equity awards held by such executive officer.
+Mr. Hardy is, and, prior to his resignation, Dr. Williams was, eligible to participate in our Severance Plan, which our Board initially adopted in December 2018 and amended in February 2024.
+Under the Severance Plan, in the event the applicable executive officer's employment is terminated by us without "cause" (and other than due to the executive officer's death or disability (as defined in the Severance Plan)) or such executive officer resigns for "good reason" (as each such term is defined below) during the period commencing three months prior to, and ending 12 months after, a change in control of the company, such executive officer is entitled to receive (i) a lump sum payment in an amount equal to the sum of 12 months' base salary and 100% of such executive's target annual bonus, in each case, as in effect at the time of termination (except that if good reason is triggered due to a material reduction in base salary, this amount will be based on the base salary as in effect immediately prior to such reduction), (ii) reimbursement for continued health, vision, and dental coverage through COBRA for such executive officer and such executive officer's spouse and dependents for a period of up to 12 months, and (iii) accelerated vesting of all equity awards held by such executive officer, provided that any equity award that is subject to performance-based vesting will instead accelerate as to the greater of: (a) the number of shares that would have vested (if any) if the performance period ended immediately prior to the change in control (based on the actual performance level achieved through such time), or (b) the target award amount